callibrity/callibrity-theme/README.md

 Oh?
 You're a developer huh?

-So, you must like coding right?
+So, you must like coding, right?

 Well why don't you check out a company that's
 _for developers,_